smart-on-fhir/fhir-bulk-data-docs/authorization.md

 <span class="label label-warning">TODO</span>

 Servers SHALL
-* validate the signature on the JWT
+* validate the signature on the authorization JWT
 * check that the JWT `exp` is valid
 * check that the JWT `aud` matches the server's OAuth token URL (the URL to which the token was `POST`ed)
 * check that this is not a `jti` value previously encountered for the given `sub` within the maximum allowed authentication JWT lifetime (5 minutes).
 This check prevents replay attacks.
-* ensure that the `client_id` provided is known and associated with the supplied `iss`
+* ensure that the supplied `iss` is associated with the signing key used for the JWT

 ## Scopes